Jamaica: 18th–19th centuries

 During the 1700s the economy boomed, based largely on sugar and other crops for export such as coffee, cotton and indigo.
 All these crops were worked by black slaves, who lived short and often brutal lives with no rights, being the property of a small planter-class.
 In the 18th century, slaves ran away and joined the Maroons in increasing numbers, and resulted in The First Maroon War (1728 – 1739/40), which ended in stalemate.
 The British government sued for peace, and signed treaties with the Leeward Maroons led by Cudjoe and Accompong in 1739, and the Windward Maroons led by Quao and Queen Nanny in 1740.

 A large slave rebellion, known as Tacky's War, broke out in 1760 but was defeated by the British and their Maroon allies.
-After the second conflict in 1795–96, many Maroons from the Maroon town of Cudjoe's Town (Trelawny Town) were expelled to Nova Scotia and, later, Sierra Leone.
-Many slaves ran away and formed independent communities under the leadership of escaped slaves such as Three-Fingered Jack, Cuffee and at Me-no-Sen-You-no-Come.

-By the beginning of the 19th century, Jamaica's dependence on slave labour and a plantation economy had resulted in black people outnumbering white people by a ratio of almost 20 to 1.
+After the second conflict in 1795–96, many Maroons from the Maroon town of Cudjoe's Town (Trelawny Town) were expelled to Nova Scotia and, later, Sierra Leone.By the beginning of the 19th century, Jamaica's dependence on slave labour and a plantation economy had resulted in black people outnumbering white people by a ratio of almost 20 to 1.
 Although the British had outlawed the importation of slaves, some were still smuggled in from Spanish colonies and directly from Africa.
 While planning the abolition of slavery, the British Parliament passed laws to improve conditions for slaves.
 They banned the use of whips in the field and flogging of women; informed planters that slaves were to be allowed religious instruction, and required a free day during each week when slaves could sell their produce, prohibiting Sunday markets to enable slaves to attend church.
 The House of Assembly in Jamaica resented and resisted the new laws.
 Members, with membership then restricted to European-descended Jamaicans, claimed that the slaves were content and objected to Parliament's interference in island affairs.
 Slave owners feared possible revolts if conditions were lightened.